 CCU offers both fixed and adjustable-rate mortgages for either purchasing or refinancing.
 Their adjustable rate mortgages start relatively low compared to other lenders and are a great option if your new home purchase may not be your ‘forever’ home.
 They offer many packages to choose from, including 5/1, 7/1/ 10/1, 3/3, 7/3, and 10/3 ARMs.

 They also offer three different packages for their fixed-rate loans (whereas most lenders only offer two.
 Choose a loan term of either 15, 20, or 30 years.
 If a fifteen-year loan term monthly payment is too high, you might very well be able to afford a 20-year term.
 Compared to 30, you’ll save thousands of dollars when paying off your home.

-Many first time home buyers don’t even consider conventional loans because 1) their credit is too low, and 2) they can’t make a large down payment.
-However, CCU lends to low credit borrowers (600 minimum) and offers conventional loans that only require a 3% down payment.
+Many first time home buyers don’t even consider conventional loans because 1) their credit score is too low, and 2) they can’t make a large down payment.
+However, CCU lends to bad credit borrowers (600 credit score minimum) and offers conventional loans that only require a 3% down payment.
 Years ago, this was unheard of with non-government-insured loans.
 Now it’s a reality.

 Because their loans aren’t government-backed, they don’t have to charge mortgage insurance for the life of the loan.
 However, since 2013, FHA loans require PMI payments for the life of the loan, regardless of how much equity the borrower has built up.